Multi-sample analyses

 Clearly some of the results have low p-values.
 What about the effect sizes?
 What does logFC stand for?

-Our first steps are quantifying the number of cells per each cell type and fitting a model to catch differences between the injected cells and the background.
+Therefore, we first quantify the number of cells for each cell type, and then fit a model to detect differences between the injected cells and the background.

-The process is very similar differential expression modeling, but this time we start our analysis on the computed abundances and without normalizing the data with TMM.
+This process is very similar to differential expression analysis, but here we apply the analysis on the computed abundances without normalizing the data first.

 R